Azure Provider

 - Desktop: Linux and native Windows.

-- Browser / code: Linux only on Azure.
+- Browser / code: Linux only.

 - Tailscale: Linux managed leases.